The Best Kerala Itinerary for 7 Days or More

 Assuming that you started from Kochi at around 10 am you will reach comfortably by 11:30 am.
 Kochi is a bustling city with heavy traffic, so we need to account for that time.

-Take a boat-ride for 3-hours to explore the beauty of canals, watch the birds enjoying the sun and the blossoms of the lake, and enjoy the tranquility of nature.
+Take a boat-ride for 3-6 hours to explore the beauty of canals, watch the birds enjoying the sun and the blossoms of the lake, and enjoy the tranquility of nature.

-While on your boat or Shikara, visit the Kumarakom bird sanctuary to say hi to the thousands of birds that flock into the magical backwaters during winter.
+While on your boat or Shikara, visit the Pathiramanal island to say “hi” to the thousands of birds that flock into the magical backwaters during winter.

 Stop midway at a village, to relish on sea-food prepared with fresh catch of the day mixed with Kerala's spices.
 If you book a houseboat for stay you can have a traditional fish-meal for lunch in the boat itself.